benzman81/homebridge-http-webhooks/README.md

 3. Update your configuration file.
 See sample-config.json snippet below.

 # Retrieve State
-To retrieve the current state you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger`
+To retrieve the current state, you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger`
 The returned JSON format is:
 ```
     {